New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 - Dominion

-Keep in mind this may expand as this concept grows across Canada since Food Waste is a huge issue for Canadians.
+This may expand as this concept grows across Canada since Food Waste is a massive issue for Canadians.

 Locations For Flashfood App

-Not only is the Flashfood app debuting in Canada but they also offer the app to Americans in Michigan and Wisconsin although it is still a small entity over there.
+Not only is the Flashfood app debuting in Canada, but they also offer the app to Americans in Michigan and Wisconsin, although it is still a tiny entity.

 I’m sure that will grow to new heights in no time.

-Let’s have a look at the different Loblaws locations across Canada and how many Flashfood app grocery stores are available to each.
+Let’s look at the different Loblaws locations across Canada and how many Flashfood app grocery stores are available.

-By the time you read this the numbers may change but just to give you an idea based on where you live.
+When you read this, the numbers may change to give you an idea of where you live.

 - Alberta – 31 Locations